Investment-specific technological progress

-Investment-specific technological progress refers to progress that requires investment in new equipment and structures embodying the latest technology in order to realize its benefits.
+Investment-specific technological progress or Investment-specific technological change refers to progress that requires investment in new equipment and structures embodying the latest technology in order to realize its benefits.
 To model the influence of technological change upon production the influence of a technological change upon the specific inputs (i.e. labor and capital) of a production model is assessed in terms of the resulting effect upon the final good of the model (i.e. goods and services).

 To realize the benefits of such technological change for production a firm must invest to attain the new technology as a component of production.
 For example, the advent of the microchip (an important technological improvement in computers) will affect the production of Ford cars only if Ford Motor Co.'s assembly plants invest in computers with microchips (instead of computers with punched cards) and use them in the production of a product, i.e. Mustangs.
 Investment-specific technological progress requires investing in new production inputs which contain or embody the latest technology.
-Notice that the term investment can be general: not only must a firm buy the new technology to reap its benefits, but it also must invest in training its workers and managers to be able to use this new technology.
+A firm has to buy the new technology to reap its benefits, and invest in training its workers and managers in order to use this new technology.

 Significance

 Identifying investment-specific technological progress within an economy will determine how an individual behaves in reaction to new technology, i.e. whether the individual will invest their savings.
-If "investment-specific" technological change is the main source of progress in an industry, then the individual would invest in firms to purchase and develop new capital, as technological improvements result in improvements to the goods available to consume.
+If "investment-specific" technological change is the main source of progress in an industry, then an individual would invest in firms to purchase and develop new capital, because technological improvements result in improvements to the goods available to consume.
 Firms may also choose to train current employees in the new technology or subsidize the education of new employees in the operation of the new technology.
-As such technological progress has an impact upon the labour market.
+As such technological progress has an impact upon the labor market.

 Technological progress has direct positive impacts upon human welfare.
-As a result of new technologies producers can produce a greater volume of product at a lower cost.
-The resulting reduction in prices benefits the consumer, who now can purchase more.
-Women have been able to break away from the traditional "housewife" role, join the labor-force in greater numbers and become less economically dependent on men.
+As a result of new technologies, producers can make a greater volume of product at a lower cost.
+The resulting reduction in prices benefits the consumer, who can purchase more.
+Women have been able to join the labor market in greater numbers and become less economically dependent on men.
 Further impacts include a reduction in child labor starting around 1900.